-One belief is that aphrodisiac evokes or stimulates sexual desire.
-Yet, there's no scientific evidence.
+Vegan aphrodisiacs and recipes with these colorful, stimulating ingredients can enhance any mood.
+One belief is that aphrodisiacs evoke or stimulate sexual desire.
+Yet, there’s no scientific evidence.
 Experts say that aphrodisiacs can work in two ways.
 There are those that create sexual desire by working on the mind, and there are those that create desire by affecting parts of the body.
 This post covers the latter.
 A common belief is that these eight vegan foods are aphrodisiacs.
 At the end of this post, I have added a dinner suggestion.
 Enjoy!

 This nut is one of the earliest cultivated foods and regarded as a symbol of fertility throughout history.
 In fact, the tradition of having almonds at a wedding began during Roman times.
 Guests would throw the nuts at newlyweds.
 It is also thought that the smell of almonds incites passion in women.

 Touted as an aphrodisiac as early as the 17th century, asparagus boosts potassium and folic acid.
 The latter to boost histamine production, a necessary component in reaching orgasm for both sexes.
 Bridegrooms in the 19th century France were served three courses of asparagus at their prenuptial dinner.